kemra102/puppet-zabbix/README.md

 include ::zabbix::server
 ```

-####I want to use PostgreSQL instead of MySQL, what do I need as a minimum?.
+####I want to use PostgreSQL instead of MySQL, what do I need as a minimum?

 ```puppet
 class { '::zabbix::server':